 - In Leeds there are an estimated 72,000 carers and 35,000 working carers.

-Carers Leeds have carried out research with working carers and the main issues they say they face as working carers include:
+Working carers tell us that the main issues they face as working carers include:

 - Time – the ability to organise and attend appointments, deliveries, and other activities relating to the person they are caring for.
 Most of these tend to take place during working hours which makes them hard to attend.

 - The need to spend time at work on the phone or emailing support services for the person they are caring for.

 - Priorities – working out what the priorities for the person they care for might be at any one time, whilst not being physically there with them.

 - Distance – the fact that there is often a significant distance from the workplace, the carers home and the cared for persons home.
 There are also implications of travel methods and timings.

 - Guilt – This is about the dilemma over making priority decisions in favour of work rather than the person they are caring for.

 - Conflict – between the needs of the cared for and the needs of the job.

 - Stress and work – excessive tiredness and stress whilst at work.